 In the past few decades, there has been a renewed interest in Highwaymen art.
 The vivid sunsets, windswept palm trees, sandy beaches, tranquil marshes, and scarlet Poinciana trees are now widely sought after as both art and as pieces of Florida history.
 A small number of the Highwaymen artists continue to paint today, including those contributing to the Brevard Museum’s exhibition.

-Paintings of Nostalgic Florida: The Original Highwaymen Artists will feature works by Curtis Arnett, Issac Knight, Robert L. Lewis, and Roy McLendon.
-Pieces will be available for sale..
+Paintings of Nostalgic Florida: The Original Highwaymen Artists will feature works by Issac Knight, Robert L. Lewis, Willie Reagan, Johnnie Daniels, Harold Newton, and James Gibson.
+Pieces will be available for sale.

 Demonstrations by the artists will be held throughout the month.
 Please monitor our website for changes to the demonstration schedule as they are subject to change.
 The exhibit and demonstrations are included with general admission.